MANIFESTATION OF RESISTIVITY IMAGING OVER LIMESTONE CAVITIES FOR GROUNDWATER RESOURCES APPRAISAL IN BUNDELKHAND REGION OF MADHYA PRADESH, INDIA.

 RESISTIVITY IMAGING:

-The geophysical survey data of this study comprised of fourteen 2D electrical imaging profiles obtained with WDJD-4 Multi-electrode resistivity imaging system, using Wenner-α array (Barker, 1989), in an area of around 250 km 2.
+The geophysical survey data of this study comprised of fourteen 2D electrical imaging profiles obtained with W-3 Series Multi-electrode resistivity imaging system, using Wenner-α array (Barker, 1989), in an area of around 250 km 2.
 The each ERT profiles have been observed with 590 m spread length and 10 m electrode spacing using 60 electrodes.
 In total 741 reading of measured apparent resistivity were recorded with minimum of 10 m unit electrode separation with Wenner array.
 The data have been processed and analyzed with software Res2dinv.
 The processed data have demonstrated the lithological changes in terms of resistivity laterally as well as vertically down to the depths of 105 m bgl.
 At most of profile Wenner, Dipole-Dipole and Schlumberger configurations have been used.
 Available wells data, geological and hydrogeological information have been used to help in the interpretation of the resistivity tomograms.
 As the Wenner array provides the deeper depths information, it has been discussed in this study.

 DISCUSSIONS OF RESULTS: